room: PT 3.2.73

 93040 Regensburg, Germany

-Office hours during the semester break (via telephone or Zoom):
+Office hours during the winter semester 2020/21 (via telephone or Zoom):

 - Transnational American Studies